MeixianWang2/SP-500-TweetIDs/README.md

 •	Note that Twitter returns Tweets in UTC, and thus all Tweet ID folders and file names are all in UTC as well.

 # Notes About the Data
-•	I will be continuously maintaining this database for the foreseeable future, and I will be uploading new data on a weekly basis.
+•	I will be continuously maintaining this database for the foreseeable future, and I will be uploading new data on a monthly basis.

 •	here may be a few hours of missing data due to technical difficulties.
 We have done our best to recover as many Tweets from those time frames by using Twitter’s search API.